Gender-incongruent; Transgender; Gender identity disorder

 - Prefer toys and activities conventionally thought of as of the other gender

 - Strongly prefer to play with children of the other gender

 - Feel a strong dislike of their genitals

 - Want to have the physical characteristics of the other gender

-- Strongly want to be the other gender (or a gender different from the one they were born with)
+- Strongly want to be the other gender (or a gender different from the one they were assigned at birth)

 - Want to have the physical and sexual characteristics of the other gender

 - Want to be rid of their own genitals

 - Want to be treated like the other gender

 - Want to be addressed as the other gender (pronouns)